 The Certificate in Hispanic Ministry is a program designed to prepare students, ministers, and educators who are already working or are interested in doing so in the context of Hispanic communities throughout the United States.

 Supervised Practicum in Spiritual Direction

-A joint offering of the STM and the Center for Religious Development, the Supervised Practicum in Spiritual Direction is designed for those interested in thorough introduction to the practice of spiritual direction within the Catholic tradition.
+A joint offering of the STM and the Jesuit Collaborative, the Supervised Practicum in Spiritual Direction is designed for those interested in a thorough introduction to the practice of spiritual direction within the Catholic tradition.

 Post-Master's Certificate in Spiritual Formation

 A three-year intensive program of study to enhance one’s ability to mentorthe spiritual lives of individuals and Christian faith communities.
 The program takes place each year during Session 2 of the Summer Institute.

 The Summer Institute brings together leading U.S. and international theologians to provide a rich array of learning opportunities in conversation with liturgies, seminars, and off-campus activities.
 Two-week, one-week, weekend, and online classes are offered through the Summer Institute.

 Create your own ministry renewal plan for intellectual and spiritual renewal during our fall or spring semesters, or during the Summer Institute.
 Take courses for audit or credit, or consider working toward a certificate.